RobStelling/imgPca/README.md

 # imgPca
 imgPca is a JavaScript application to allow the visualization of Principal Component Analysis on images.
+Developed for the Data Visualization program at PPGI/UFRJ.
+Universidade Federal do Rio de Janeiro
+Mestrado PPGI - 3rd Term 2017
+Visualização de Dados (Data Visualization) 2017/3-MAI718

 ![imgPca Screenshot](../../raw/master/imgPca.png)
 # What are the visuals of imgPca ?